godotengine/godot-docs/classes/class_panoramasky.rst

 Description
 -----------

 A resource referenced in an :ref:`Environment<class_Environment>` that is used to draw a background.
-The Panorama sky functions similar to skyboxes in other engines except it uses a equirectangular sky map instead of a cube map.
+The Panorama sky functions similar to skyboxes in other engines, except it uses an equirectangular sky map instead of a cube map.

 Property Descriptions
 ---------------------